columbia-it/django-jsonapi-training/docs/building.md

 ./manage.py graph_models -g -S --disable-abstract-fields -E -o docs/media/initial-uml.png myapp
 ```

-Here's our model with the CommonModel off to the side to make things more readable:
+Here's our model with the CommonModel (which is "copied" by all models) off to the side to make things more readable:

 ![UML diagram of data model](./media/initial-uml.png "UML diagram of data model")

 `django-admin startapp` created a starter `myapp/models.py`.
 Now add some actual model definitions to it.
-These are just like in "vanilla" Django.

 We're going to: